 The APPROVED Crowd Manager Courses are:

 - Classroom Setting: Event Managers LLC provides a class/seminar setting.
-For more Information visit their website at https://eventmanagersllc.com/ or, send an email to firstname.lastname@example.org
+To register, visit the Event Managers or email firstname.lastname@example.org.

 The Fire Department performs routine and unplanned spot checks of assembly occupancies and venues to assure compliance with authorized occupant loads and fire and life safety code compliance.